ahmdhsm/jubelio_test/README.md

 - If no error show, app should be displayed on emulator/phone.
 ___
 ### Project explanation
+- This project using [Riverpod](https://riverpod.dev/) as state management.
 - To handle screen ratio, this app only run in `Potrait Mode`.
 - If running on offline mode and data ever loaded, this app will only display 20 of item and cannot load more item.
 - If running on offline mode and data never be loaded, this app will not show any data.
 - If connected to internet, this app will display data based on `Elevania` pagination on `Elevania API Documentation`.
 Access it using `page` parameter.
-- Search only work for data which displayed in list and can't search other data which not displayed in list.
+- Search only work for data which displayed in list using this logic `keyword.toLowerCase() like ProductName.toLowerCase()` and can't search other data which not displayed in list.
 ___
 ### Project Structure
 |Directory|Description|